--f Force the diff (if no revision is specified, against the head revision), even when the client file is not open for edit . -doptions Pass options to the underlying diff routine (see the "Usage Notes" on page 90 below for details). -m max Limit output to diffs (or status) of only the first max files, unless the -s option is used, in which case the -m option is ignored. -0d Limit output to only those files that differ. -sa Show only the names of opened files that are different from the revision in the depot, or are missing. -sb Show only the names of files opened for integrate that have been resolved, but that have been modified after being resolved.
+-doptions Pass options to the underlying diff routine (see "Usage Notes" on page 98 for details). -f Force the diff (if no revision is specified, against the head revision), even when the client file is not open for edit . -m max Limit output to diffs (or status) of only the first max files, unless the -s option is used, in which case the -m option is ignored. -0d Limit output to only those files that differ. -soptions Pass display options to the underlying diff routine (see "Usage Notes" on page 98 for details). -t Diff the revisions even if the files are not of type text . g-opts See "Global Options" on page 539 .